Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Radiofrequency Ablation for Low Back Pain (2012) (PDF, 1.4 MB)

-To connect with the Ministry of Health, Health Evidence and Policy unit:
+Connect with the Health Evidence and Policy unit:

 The Health Evidence and Policy unit manages the production of Alberta Health Evidence Reviews.
 The unit also supports the Alberta Advisory Committee on Health Technologies and works with partners across the health care system to build their capacity to produce and use evidence in decision-making.